title: Multi-factor Authentication (MFA)

 Unlike your username/email and password, which is something only you know, MFA verification asks you to provide something only you have - a physical device, like your phone or a USB device.
 Some services can also verify something you are - for example your fingerprint or face.
 For more information, see the CERT NZ guide.

-Two popular verification methods are supported by SilverStripe MFA:
+Two popular verification methods are supported by the MFA feature of Silverstripe CMS:

 Authenticator apps (TOTP)